 Victoria is authorized to issue an unlimited number of Common Shares without par value.
-As at the date of this AIF, Victoria has 64,522,683 issued and outstanding Common Shares and warrants to acquire 1,666,667 Common Shares.
+As at the date of this AIF, Victoria has 66,534,350 issued and outstanding Common Shares.

-In accordance with its security based compensation plan, Victoria has also granted the following awards which are exercisable or convertible into Common Shares: (i) options to acquire 1,519,495 Common Shares ("Options"), (ii) 458,800 restricted share units ("RSUs"), and (iii) 134,000 deferred share units ("DSUs").
+In accordance with its security based compensation plan, Victoria has also granted the following awards which are exercisable or convertible into Common Shares: (i) options to acquire 757,000 Common Shares ("Options"), (ii) 668,769 restricted share units ("RSUs"), and (iii) 214,000 deferred share units ("DSUs").